In this photo we are doing an ultrasound scan on a ewe to confirm pregnancy and get a fetal count.

 Late February - March: lamb births, 24 hours/ day on call as sheep midwife.

-April - May: This time of year is focused on the garden, preparing the soil and planting.
+April - May: This time of year is focused on the garden, preparing the soil and planting, milking, and dairy processing.